ZiddiaMUGEN/LuaSupernull/Library.md

 `state:physics()` - Returns a number representing the physics of the state.

-`state:juggle()` - Returns the amount of juggle points the state requires.
+`state:juggle()` - Returns the amount of juggle points the state requires, as a `trigger` object.

-`state:animid()` - Returns the animation the player changes to upon entering the state.
+`state:animid()` - Returns the animation the player changes to upon entering the state, as a `trigger` object.

+`state:xvel()` - Returns the x component of the state's entry velocity, as a `trigger` object.

+`state:yvel()` - Returns the y component of the state's entry velocity, as a `trigger` object.

+`state:poweradd()` - Returns the amount of power the player gains upon entering the state, as a `trigger` object.

 `state:controller(i)` - Returns the `controller` object for the given index.